Rayat Institute of Engineering & Information Technology: Department of Career Development and Placements

 The Training and Placement Department is staffed with full-time placement professionals.
 RIEIT support students an employment placement service though success for positions is dictated by merit.
-Past performance, and successes prommptfor the continued expectation of a good future.

 Minerva

 Minerva is a national level annual cultural and technical symposium organized by students of the Rayat Institute of Engineering and Information Technology.
 Considered to be one of the biggest college festivals of North India, it attracts many students from colleges across north India.
 Events include quizzes, workshops, game shows, informal events, fashion show, dance show and rock night.

-Alumni Association
+Alumni association

-Rayat Old Student Association(RIEITos) is a non profit, non political organization of former graduates and former faculty members (hereafter collectively referred to as the Alumni) of RIEIT, Ropar campus.
+Rayat Old Student Association is a nonprofit, nonpolitical organization of former graduates and former faculty members (collectively referred to as the alumni) of RIEIT, Ropar campus.